usmangurowa/usmangurowa/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 ### Hi there 👋, i am Usman Hassan.
-A Web Developer.
+A Fullstack Developer.

 ## 🌐 Socials: